top of page

 Summary and compliance focus

-Across Australia, there is no statutory expiry for a Work Safely at Heights statement of attainment, so the practical answer to how long is working at heights valid for is that currency must be demonstrated, not merely dated.
-Industry practice, supported by AS/NZS 1891.4 and the Working at Heights Association, is a two year refresher cycle to keep skills current.
+Across Australia, there is no statutory expiry for a Work Safely at Heights statement of attainment, so the practical answer to how long working at heights is valid for is that currency must be demonstrated, not merely dated.
+Industry practice, supported by AS/NZS 1891.4 and the Working at Heights Association, is a two-year refresher cycle to keep skills current.
 In Western Australia, the Work Health and Safety Act 2020 and General Regulations require you to manage fall risks and ensure information, training, and instruction remain suitable and up to date.
-High Risk Work Licences for certain elevating work platforms remain separate and operate on a five year renewal through WorkSafe WA.
+High Risk Work Licences for certain elevating work platforms remain separate and are renewed every five years through WorkSafe WA.

 Actionable steps to align before 2026

-Partnering with a qualified RTO keeps your program aligned to Australian Standards, WAHA guidance, and Jobs and Skills Councils updates to units of competency.
-Safety Heights and Rescue Training delivers Nationally Recognised courses including Work Safely at Heights, Low Voltage Rescue and CPR, Confined Space Entry, Gas Testing, and Tower Rescue, and can contextualise delivery to Western Australian operations and your equipment.
-Expect rigorous verification of prior experience, practical assessment against RIIWHS204E, and evidence suitable for internal audits and regulator inspections, backed by automated two year refresher reminders and HRWL expiry tracking.
-Schedule an annual review with your RTO to test control effectiveness, capture 2026 changes early, and lock in course dates through online bookings so workforce coverage is maintained.
+Partnering with a qualified RTO helps keep your program aligned with Australian Standards, WAHA guidance, and updates to units of competency from the Jobs and Skills Councils.
+Safety Heights and Rescue Training delivers Nationally Recognised courses, including Work Safely at Heights, Low-Voltage Rescue, CPR, Confined Space Entry, Gas Testing, and Tower Rescue, and can tailor delivery to Western Australian operations and your equipment.
+Expect rigorous verification of prior experience, practical assessment against RIIWHS204E, and evidence suitable for internal audits and regulator inspections, backed by automated two-year refresher reminders and HRWL expiry tracking.
+Schedule an annual review with your RTO to test control effectiveness, capture 2026 changes early, and lock in course dates through online bookings to maintain workforce coverage.

 Comments